guillaumedherouville/Currency-app/README.md

 The dataset can be found and downloaded here : https://www.kaggle.com/datasets/lsind18/euro-exchange-daily-rates-19992020/code?resource=download

+We recommend creating a "Dataset" folder and storing the csv file there to run the app.

 The app has been contenairized on docker and its image is available here : ...
 (including the dataset)